LordShenron/Grub-Themes/README-en.md

 <br/>chmod +x Install-Arch.sh (generally negligible, can be used).
 <br/>sudo./Install-Arch.sh
 <br/>No, then reboot, you can see.
-<br/>ote: if you are Ubuntu general, please change the Install-Arch.sh above to Install-Ubuntu.sh.
+<br/>ote: If you are Ubuntu, in general, please change the Install-Arch.sh above to Install-Ubuntu.sh.

 # Update content
 This Grub-Themes is modified based on the Shenron007/Grub-Themes source file in githun.